apolloconfig/apollo/docs/en/client/other-language-client-user-guide.md

 Also, if any team/individual is interested, they are welcome to help us to implement the client in other languages, please contact @nobodyiam and @lepdou for details.

->Note: There are already clients for Go, Python, NodeJS, PHP, C++ contributed by enthusiastic users, for more information you can refer to [Go, Python, NodeJS, PHP and other clients usage guide](en/client/third-party-sdks-user-guide)
+>Note: There are already clients for Go, Python, NodeJS, PHP, C++ contributed by enthusiastic users, for more information you can refer to "SDK Guide"

 ## 1.1 Application access to Apollo